- Home

 Surgery for laryngeal cancer

 If laryngeal cancer is at an early stage, you may have surgery to remove part of the larynx (partial laryngectomy).
 The surgery may be minimally invasive or open.
-It often takes up to six months for the voice to recover.
+Your voice may be hoarse or weak afterwards, and may take up to 6 months to recover.
 In some cases, the changes to the voice may be permanent.

 If you have a total laryngectomy, part or all of your thyroid gland may be removed (thyroidectomy).
 The thyroid produces thyroxine (T4), the hormone that controls your metabolism, energy levels and weight, so you may need to take thyroid hormone replacement tablets every day for the rest of your life.
-Talk to your doctor for more details.
+Talk to your doctor about this.

 Podcast: Making Treatment Decisions